stanford-policylab/opp/data_readme.md

 - Data is deduplicated on raw columns stop_date_time, stop_location_street,
   officer_employee_number, race, sex, and age_of_suspect, reducing the number of records by ~0.3%
+- There are 30 (of ~2.6M records) cases where search_conducted is ambiguous
+  after the merge and are left as NA, since it's unclear whether they are true or false, since being NA after the above merge indicates that there were two distinct values for raw column searchoccur
 - reason_for_stop and violation are both translations of the original stop_type column; this column is sometimes the pretextual reason for the stop and does not always represent what the individual was ultimately cited for
+- contraband_drugs is raw column drugs_seized, contraband_weapons is
+  weapons_seized, and contraband_found is evidenceseized
+- citation_issued is derived from traffic_citation_issued and
+  misd_state_citation_issued, which are passed through as raw_*;
+  misd_state_citation_issued is sometimes NA, so for the purposes of defining citation_issued, we consider NA to be false
+- warning_issued is derived from verbal_warning_issued and
+  written_warning_issued, which are passed through as raw_*;
+  written_warning_issued is sometimes NA, so for the purposes of defining warning_issued, we consider NA to be false
+- search_basis is based on the raw columns search_plain_view, search_consent,
+  search_incident_to_arrest, search_warrant, and search_inventory, which are
+  all passed on with the raw_* prefix
+- subject_race is derived from raw columns suspect_ethnicity and suspect_race,
+  which are passed through with the raw_* prefix
+- search_person is derived from search_driver and search_passenger, which are
+  passed through with the raw_* prefix
+- When contraband_found is NA, we fill it with false when a search occurred, under the assumption that the officer simply didn't record the absence of contraband

 ## Arlington, TX
 ### 2016-01-01 to 2016-12-31